willquill/plex-docker/README.md

 I use Cloudflare, but you can find a default ddclient.conf file to see how to set it up for other providers.

-Edit the `~/plex-docker/ddclient.conf` file to match your parameters.
+Edit the `ddclient.conf` file to match your parameters.

 Then move it to the ddclient directory.

-`mv ddclient.conf ~/config/ddclient`
+`mv ddclient.conf config/ddclient`

 ## Launch your infrastructure

-Make sure you are inside the `~/plex-docker` directory when you run this.
+Make sure you are inside the `plex-docker` directory when you run this.

 `docker compose up -d`

 ## Prepare nzbget.conf

-This is what my primary directory paths look like in `~/config/nzbget/nzbget.conf`:
+This is what my primary directory paths look like in `config/nzbget/nzbget.conf`:

 ```sh
 MainDir=/config